Kingdom of Coorg: Early history

 The ruler was succeeded by his grandson, Chikka Virappa, whose unremarkable rule lasted until 1768, when Coorg was conquered by Haidar Ali, the new sultan of Mysore.

 Later history

 In 1780, Coorg was invaded by Hyder Ali of Mysore and the state was annexed.
 For eight years, Coorg was a part of Mysore.
 In 1788, through British intervention, the Raja of Coorg regained his kingdom.
 He signed a treaty bringing Coorg under the protection of the British.

 From 1790 to 1834, Coorg remained a protectorate of British India.
 In 1834, the then Raja of Coorg tried to shake off his allegiance to the British which resulted in the Coorg War.
 The state was eventually annexed and became the Coorg Province.

 British rule

 Under British rule, the natives of Coorg were encouraged to join the Indian army.
 Even today most of the soldiers from Karnataka are from this land.

-Coorg is flooded with coffee estates it is the major attraction for tourists.
-Coffee plantations in the Coorg were introduced by the British government to boost the beauty of the place.
-Because of its eternal beauty, Coorg became one of the major tourist spots in south India with the best resorts like Coorgmisty, Coffeecadu estate stay, The windflower, and more.

 Legacy

 The present day Madikeri was formerly known as Muddu raja keri (meaning Mudduraja's town) and was named after the prominent king, Mudduraja who ruled Coorg from 1633-1687.
 The present day Virajpet derived from Virarajendrapete was the town established by Haleri king Dodda Veerarajendra, after whose name the city derives its name.

 Chikka Virarajendra was the last ruler of Coorg.
 Kannada litterateur and Jnanpith Award recipient, Masti Venkatesha Iyengar, wrote a critically acclaimed book, Chikavira Rajendra, based on the life and times of that ruler.
 King Dodda Veerarajendra built the Nalknad Palace.